mika-n/NGPCarMenu/ReadMe.md

   - splashscreen=rallyUni2020.jpg

 If the length attribute is missing then NGPCarMenu plugin takes the length from BTB track model data when the map is loaded for the first time.
 If this value is invalid (<1km) then NGPCarMenu tries to estimate the stage length from start-finish markers in BTB pacenotes data.
 The value is stored in track.ini file automatically for later use if the option was not there already.

+## BTB replay support

+RBRRX/BTB replay support in NGPCarMenu plugin requires replay metadata files next to the actual RPL replay file in rbr\Replays folder.
+The replay metadata file links the replay to a specific BTB track name (as shown in RBRRX/BTB stages menu list and defined in a BTB map specific track.ini Name option):
+Sample of Replays\myReplayfileName.ini file (there should be the normal myReplayfileName.rpl file also):
+  - [Replay]
+  - Type=BTB
+  - Name=RallyeMonteCarlo2013

 ## Additional links
 - Next Generation Physics RBR plugin, NGP. (author: WorkerBee).
 [NGP Home page](http://www.ly-racing.de/viewtopic.php?t=7878)